Anti-Chinese sentiment: Portugal

+Russia

 Spain

 Spain first issued anti-Chinese legislation when Limahong, a Chinese pirate, attacked Spanish settlements in the Philippines.
 One of his famous actions was a failed invasion of Manila in 1574, which he launched with the support of Chinese and Moro pirates.
 The Spanish conquistadors massacred the Chinese or expelled them from Manila several times, notably the autumn 1603 massacre of Chinese in Manila, and the reasons for this uprising remain unclear.
 Its motives range from the desire of the Chinese to dominate Manila, to their desire to abort the Spaniards' moves which seemed to lead to their elimination.
 The Spaniards quelled the rebellion and massacred around 20,000 Chinese.
-The Chinese responded by fleeing to the Sulu Sultanate and supporting the Moro Muslims in their war against the Spanish.
+The Chinese responded by fleeing to the Sultanate of Sulu and supporting the Moro Muslims in their war against the Spanish.
 The Chinese supplied the Moros with weapons and joined them in directly fighting against the Spanish during the Spanish–Moro conflict.
 Spain also upheld a plan to conquer China, but it never materialized.

-A Central European Institute of Asian Studies poll in 2020 found that although Spaniards had worsening views of China amidst the COVID-19 pandemic, it did not apply to Chinese citizens where most respondents reported positive views of Chinese tourists, students, and the general community in Spain.

-Sweden

-In 2018, a family of Chinese tourists was removed from a hostel in Stockholm, which led to a diplomatic spat between China and Sweden.
-China accused the Swedish police of maltreatment as Stockholm's chief prosecutor chose not to investigate the incident.
-A comedy skit later aired on Svenska Nyheter mocking the tourists and playing on racial stereotypes of Chinese people.
-After the producers uploaded the skit to Youku, it drew anger and accusations of racism on Chinese social media, the latter of which was also echoed in a letter to the editor from a Swedish-Chinese scholar to Dagens Nyheter.
-Chinese citizens were called on to boycott Sweden.
-The next year, Jesper Rönndahl, the host of the skit, was honoured by Swedish newspaper Kvällsposten as "Scanian of the Year".

-Relations further worsened after the reported kidnap and arrest of China-born Swedish citizen and bookseller Gui Minhai by Chinese authorities, which led to three Swedish opposition parties calling for the expulsion of China's ambassador to Sweden, Gui Congyou, who had been accused of threatening several Swedish media outlets.
-Several Swedish cities cut ties with China's cities in February 2020 amid deteriorating relations.
-In May 2020, Sweden decided to shut down all Confucius Institutes in the country, citing the Chinese government's meddling in education affairs.
-Some Chinese in Sweden have also reported increased stigmatisation during the COVID-19 pandemic.
-A 2021 YouGov poll had 77% of Swedish respondents expressing an unfavourable view of China, with no other country more negatively viewed in Sweden except for Iran and Saudi Arabia.